 - Central Legian location near shopping and dining

-- Large outdoor swimming pool with poolside bar
+- Long outdoor pool with shallow children's end and swim-up bar

-- Spacious rooms with minibars, flat-screen TVs with DVD players
+- Spacious rooms with minibars, air-conditioning, and flat-screen TVs

 - Free Wi-Fi throughout the property